janw4ld/baremetal-k8s/README.md

 - WORKER_COUNT: the number of worker nodes to create (total node count) = 1 master + WORKER_COUNT
-- cpu count & memory size
+- cpu count & memory size per node

     ```ruby
     libvirt.cpus = 2
     libvirt.memory = 4096
     ```

-    2GB RAM works but complex deployments will run out of memory
+    The default config provisions 3 nodes, requiring a total of 6 CPU cores and 12GB of RAM.
+Setting the RAM to 2GB per node works but complex deployments on k8s will run out of memory.

 1. Create the VMs